ewjohn127/dsc_project2/README.md

 ## Data and Methods

 We obtained the data from Kings County.
+Contained in the data are home sales in King County up to 2015.

 Within the obtained data, there were numerous columns that contained categorical variables that will cause problems when fitting a linear regression line.
 To make the dataset continuous, we had to change the columns 'waterfront', 'condition', and 'view'.
 There were a couple of columns with missing values and we chose to fill them with 'NO' or '0' and safely assume that house doesnt have the unlisted feature.

+Because of the nature of the business of home flipping, it is ideal to target 'cookie cutter' houses to easily determine the price of a home when fixed up to its neighbor's condition.

-Lastly, in order to reduce the impact of outliers in our data, we deleted features that are 3 standard deviations from the mean.
+In order to reduce the impact of outliers in our data, we deleted features that are 3 standard deviations from the mean.
 This left us with a final dataset of N = 20,028.

 Our cleaned data is uploaded to a new csv, 'cleaned_data.csv' within our data folder.

 With the cleaned dataset, we used Python libraries 'sklearn' to create a train/test split and scale and transform.
 Then we used linear regression and RFE to select the most impactful features to pass into OLS.

-With 'statsmodels' we created our model summary that output the adjusted rsquared, along with the coefficients of our features.
+With Python library 'statsmodels', we created our model summary that output the adjusted rsquared, along with the coefficients of our features.

 To validate our model, we tested for the assumptions of linear regression.
 - Check Normal Distributions of Input Variables